rreece/rreece.github.io/outline-of-philosophy/math.md

         about the truth-values that propositions take in worlds other than the actual world.
 -   [Saul Kripke](https://en.wikipedia.org/wiki/Saul_Kripke) (b.
 1940)
+    -   Kripke, S.A.
+(1959).
+A completeness theorem in modal logic. [^Kripke1959]
+    -   Revives Leibniz's idea that necessity is truth in all possible worlds.
 -   [David Lewis](https://en.wikipedia.org/wiki/David_Lewis_(philosopher)) (1941-2001)
     -   *On the Plurality of Worlds* (1986) [^Lewis1986]